leinapr/Node_Project/README.md

 ---

-## Usage Guide
+## Usage guide

-### Browsing Products
+### Shop Page
-1. Navigate to the **Shop** page.
-2. Browse through the list of manga titles.
+* **Browsing products**: Browse through the list of manga titles.
 By default, the top 100 products are displayed.

-### Filtering and Sorting
-1. Use the dropdowns to filter by:
+* **Filtering products**: Use the dropdowns to filter by:
-   - **Genre**: Action, Adventure, Drama, etc.
+    * Genre: Action, Adventure, Drama, etc.
-   - **Demographics**: Shonen, Seinen, Shojo, etc.
+    * Demographics: Shonen, Seinen, Shojo, etc.
-   - **Type**: Manga, Light Novel, etc.
+    * Type: Manga, Light Novel, etc.
-   - **Price Range**.
+    * Price Range.
-2. Sort the products by Name, Price, or Rating.
+* **Sorting products**: Sort the products by Name, Price, or Rating.

-### Viewing Product Details
+### Product Page
-1. Click on any product to view its detailed information.
-2. Product details include the title, price, genre, demographics, type, and rating.
+* **Viewing product details**: Click on any product to view its detailed information.
+Product details include the title, price, genre, demographics, type, and rating.

-### Adding Products to the Cart
-1. Click on the button 'Add to Cart' to add a product to the cart.
-2. Click on the button 'Buy Now' to purchase the product directly.
+* **Adding Products to the Cart**: Click on the button 'Add to Cart' to add a product to the cart or click on 'Buy Now' to purchase the product directly.
 This will redirect you to the 'Cart' page.

 ### Contact Page
-1. Enter your name.
+* Enter your name.
-2. Enter your email address.
+* Enter your email address.
-3. Write your message.
+* Write your message.
-4. We will reply you as soon as possible.
+* We will reply to you as soon as possible.

 ### About Page
-1. Navigate to this page to know more about us.
+* Navigate to this page to know more about us.

 ### Cart Page
 The Cart Page provides essential e-commerce functionalities for managing selected products before checkout.
 Key features include:

-1. Add Products: Items added from the shop are displayed in the cart for review.
+* Add Products: Items added from the shop are displayed in the cart for review.
-2. Remove Products: Users can remove unwanted items from the cart.
+* Remove Products: Users can remove unwanted items from the cart.
-3. Update Quantities: Adjust the quantity of each product directly within the cart.
+* Update Quantities: Adjust the quantity of each product directly within the cart.
-4. Apply Promo Codes: Users can enter a valid promotional code to receive discounts on their total purchase.
+* Apply Promo Codes: Users can enter a valid promotional code to receive discounts on their total purchase.
-5. Cart Summary: Displays a detailed breakdown of the cart, including individual item prices, subtotal, discounts, and the final total.
+* Cart Summary: Displays a detailed breakdown of the cart, including individual item prices, subtotal, discounts, and the final total.

 ---

 ## Technologies Used